Master of Arts in Professional Counseling

-"I chose the MA in Christian Counseling because not only did it offer me a professional degree which I could utilize in the public sector, but it also incorporated an approach with the greatest answer to anyone's problems.
+"I chose the MA in Professional Counseling because not only did it offer me a professional degree which I could utilize in the public sector, but it also incorporated an approach with the greatest answer to anyone's problems.
 That approach is Jesus.
 The opportunity to study counseling from a Christian perspective was an important factor in choosing this program.
 I feel that I am being exposed to real life situations and am able to incorporate spirituality as a tool for my future career.

 "I really enjoy the atmosphere in the Graduate School of Theology and Ministry.
 The cohesion of the students creates a family in which you can grow and share struggles and triumphs.
 Also, the availability of the professors gives me a great opportunity to learn firsthand as they offer their knowledge and wisdom through relationship.
 I am so honored to have the professors as mentors and role models to look up to not only in my career, but also in the Lord."

-The Master of Arts Christian Counseling aims to:
+The Master of Arts Professional Counseling aims to: